 There are three roles within a Microsoft Team: owner, member, guest.
 See Microsoft documentation for further details on each role and the capabilities they have.

 Yes.
-Starting in late May 2022, the ability to add a co-organizer will be available to organizers/owners of a meeting.
 Organizers will now be able to share control by assigning the new "Co-organizer" role to people they invite.
 Co-organizers will have almost all of the capabilities of the organizer, including management of Meeting Options.
 Learn more.

 Yes.
 With Microsoft Live Events, you can broadcast video and meeting content to large online audiences.
 Anyone can attend a live event.